Peace deal or not, this must be Europe’s next move to counter Russian aggression

 But there is a powerful alternative.

-The combined size of the economies of Nato nations - minus the US, Hungary and Slovenia - is over four times that of the Russian Federation.
-It spends 3.5-4 per cent more on defence than the Kremlin.
+The combined size of the economies of Nato nations – minus the US, Hungary and Slovenia – is over four times that of the Russian Federation.
+It spends 3.5 to 4 per cent more on defence than the Kremlin.

 This bloc could muster about 3.2 million troops vs Russia’s 1.5 million.